Community Planning – Seeing Through The Lens of GIS

 In every community we work in, we create “lenses”.
 Think of it as looking at the community in a unique light.
 These lenses highlight a particular aspect of a community with either successful attributes or areas of improvements including health, equity, critical natural resource areas, park service, and development suitability and green infrastructure sustainability.

 “With GIS technology, we have the power of viewing community systems through a variety of lenses.
-As an example, for the LiveDSM we were able to begin to understand the impact of institutionalized racism that effects communities across the nation and start to explore strategies to address this challenge through the use of meaningful GIS-generates data – that’s another possible theme.”– Pat Boddy, Sustainability Strategist
+As an example, for the LiveDSM we were able to begin to understand the impact of institutionalized racism that effects communities across the nation and start to explore strategies to address this challenge through the use of meaningful GIS-generated data – that’s another possible theme.”– Pat Boddy, Sustainability Strategist

 In the image located below, you can see an example of trail access, equity, and park access lenses.
 Each of these maps provides a deeper understanding of “hotspots” within the community including gaps within the trail system, where new parks should be located, and where people need more public support.
 Together, these three lenses allow us to analyze the gaps.

 Existing Conditions and Land Use